 What is a law degree?

 A Juris Doctor (J.D.) is the degree awarded to law school graduates.
 Most J.D. programs are three-year programs, though some are four-year or part-time programs, and a few two-year accelerated programs are available.
 Graduates can practice any area of law after passing a state bar exam with the exception of patent law, which requires a technical undergraduate major (or substantial coursework in science courses) and a passing score on the patent bar exam.
-For more information on patent law requirements, go to the United State Patent and Trademark Office (USPTO) Office of Enrollment and Discipline (OED).
+For more information on patent law requirements, go to the United State Patent and Trademark Office (USPTO).

 A J.D. can also lead to a range of law-related careers in government, politics, business, higher education, alternative dispute resolution, consulting, public interest advocacy, and numerous other fields.
 If you are interested in earning a J.D. for any career other than the practice of law, make sure to investigate alternative pathways to that career, including other graduate degrees and work experience, to be sure law school is the most efficient path.